top of page

 Write an Op-Ed Locally to Support the Smithsonian Nationally

-Inspired by the Science Homecoming project, which encourages scientists to write brief opinion pieces in their hometown newspapers across the country making the case for science's importance to their local community, "Raise Your Voice for the Smithsonian" will empower you to write an opinion piece in support of the Smithsonian and place it in a newspaper!
+Inspired by the Science Homecoming project, which encourages scientists to write brief opinion pieces in their hometown newspapers across the country making the case for science's importance to their local community, "Raise Your Voice for the Smithsonian" empowers you to write an opinion piece in support of the Smithsonian and place it in a newspaper!

 bottom of page